Senate Search Guide: Creating the Search Plan

 Evaluation processes

 Once applicants have applied to our faculty positions, there are a number of important considerations to ensure that all are fairly evaluated.
-By federal law and University policy we must ensure that our employment processes are fair and equitable, and offer equal employment opportunity.
-We also have a vested interest in hiring outstanding faculty who will make extraordinary contributions in their research, teaching, and service while sharing our University values of equity and inclusion, and our public mandate to serve a diverse student body.
+By federal and state law and University policy we must ensure that our selection processes are fair and equitable, and offer equal employment opportunity.
+We also have a vested interest in hiring outstanding faculty who will make extraordinary contributions in their research, teaching, and service while sharing our University mission of equity and inclusion, and our public mandate to serve a diverse student body.
 There is little that is of greater importance for Berkeley’s future than careful selection of new colleagues.

 Search plans should specify in detail the process by which they will evaluate all applicants, including decisions about the authority of the search committee in the various stages of the process: